-BY BRUCE MAYER hould your cooperative consider patronage dividends to owners?
-If you are already issuing patronage dividends, is your cooperative following the rules?
-If your cooperative receives patronage dividends from other cooperatives, do you understand what the rules are?
 Patronage dividends represent a unique opportunity for retail food cooperatives to avoid taxation at any level on some or all of the cooperative's earnings.
-The tax laws allow patronage dividends to your individual members to be exempt from taxation.
-Since these are deductible by the cooperative and not taxable to members, the patronage dividend amount is not taxed at either level.
-While there are potential under-capitalization problems if a cooperative distributes 100 percent of the patronage dividend, avoidance of taxation is a significant advantage to patronage refunds for retail food cooperatives.
+The tax laws allow patronage dividends to your individual members to be a tax deduction.
+Since these are deductible by the cooperative and not taxable to members, the patronage dividend amount is not taxed at any level.
+Reduced taxation is a significant advantage to patronage refunds for retail food cooperatives.

-Patronage dividends originated with the Rochdale Society cooperative principles that included "net margins distributed according to patronage."
-Since cooperatives had a long history prior to the enactment of the U.S. income tax laws, cooperatives were accommodated in the tax code.
+Patronage dividends originated with the Rochdale Society cooperative principles that included "net margins distributed according to patronage," part of Principle 3.
+Since cooperatives had a long history prior to the enactment of the U.S. income tax laws, cooperatives were accommodated in these laws.
 The Internal Revenue Service (IRS) rules formalize the procedures that result in a tax deduction.
 These rules treat a cooperative as having the option of operating as a pass-through entity where profits are considered an overcharge to be returned to patrons.